-So much so, Verdantix found the ability to configure forms and workflows is considered ‘Important’ to 92% of respondents, with 48% citing it ‘Very Important’.
+So much so, Verdantix found the ability to configure forms and workflows is considered ‘Important’ to 92% of respondents, of which 48% said it was ‘Very Important’.

 Flexibility in your software is an industry standard best practice.
-The recently published ISO 45001:2018 states EHS software applications must be flexible to make improving safety easier.
+For example, ISO 45001 for Occupational Health & Safety Management Systems states EHS software applications must be flexible to make improving safety easier.

 To sum up, configurability is king.

 What do you want your software to do?
-The type of industry your business is in comes into play here, of course.
-An outdoor worker and an office worker will be at risk of wildly different incidents.
+The type of industry you're in comes into play here, of course.
+An outdoor construction worker and an admin office worker will be at risk of wildly different incidents.